 Quorum means a majority of the duly appointed members of the Committee then in office.

 Recreation is a Bylaw Interest and Value that means the use of leisure time for personal satisfaction and enjoyment and for physical and mental health and revitalization.
-Under the Bylaw this term means generally passive recreational activities that do not conflict with or diminish other Bylaw Interests and Values that may include, but are not limited to, non-motorized boating, swimming, fishing, hunting, hiking, walking, nature watching, and photography.within Riverfront Area
+Under the Bylaw this term means generally passive recreational activities that do not conflict with or diminish other Bylaw Interests and Values that may include, but are not limited to, non-motorized boating, swimming, fishing, hunting, hiking, walking, nature watching, and photography.

-Request for Determination of Applicability or Request for Determination means the written request filed with the Committee by a person to determine whether land, or work that may affect a Bylaw Resource Area, is subject to regulation under the Bylaw.
+Redevelopment means projects that disturb the ground surface that currently lacks a natural vegetated state and contains alterations by man-made activities.Request for Determination of Applicability or Request for Determination means the written request filed with the Committee by a person to determine whether land, or work that may affect a Bylaw Resource Area, is subject to regulation under the Bylaw.
 The Request for Determination of Applicability may also be used to confirm the scope of analysis in Riverfront Area under the Bylaw.

 Request for Wetland Delineation means the same as Abbreviated Notice of Resource Area Delineation.